Admissions Policies & Procedures

-For the 2019-20 School Year Admissions Lottery, applications are due by Friday, February 15, 2019 at midnight.
-The Lottery will be run on Tuesday .
+For the 2020-21 School Year Admissions Lottery, applications are due by Friday, February 21, 2020, at midnight.
+The Lottery will be run the following Tuesday .
 Notification Letters will be mailed out to families the last week of February.
 Parents must return their Notification of Acceptance to Salt Lake Arts Academy within the timeframe described in their acceptance letter in order to for the school to hold their spot.

 Salt Lake Arts Academy prohibits discrimination based on race, creed, color, gender, religion, ancestry, disability or need for special education service.
 We want to encourage a diverse student population and will target additional recruitment efforts toward groups that might otherwise have limited opportunities to participate in SLArts’ program.

 Students with prior behavior problems may be accepted with certain provisions.
 Conditions under which enrollment would be permitted or continued may be established in a written agreement.
 We expect prospective students and parents to understand and commit to the school’s mission and educational philosophy.

 A student’s enrollment in Salt Lake Arts Academy may be rejected or revoked based on: Student’s serious infractions of law or school rules, chronic misbehavior that would, if it were to continue, endanger persons or property, cause serious disruption in the school, or place unreasonable burdens on the school’s staff.